gggrv/edu_archive_wristsaver_v5.5/readme.md

 *The user may further enhance the font by using the `step10_Marker.py` editor.*
 *The user may further enhance the font by manually adding the `previous letter` values into the `df.xls` files.*

-## License
+## Licenses

-The actual licenses are available at the beginning of each source code file; superficial overview:
+License details are provided in each source file.
+Overview:
 - The `GUI` elements that rely on the `PyQt5` library are generally subject to GPL v3.
 - Modules that don't rely on the `PyQt5` library are generally subject to Apache 2.0.